 How You Can Get Involved in Rewilding Your Clothes

 By adopting a sustainable style, you will already be working towards a rewilding ethos.
-When you are done using the items like clothing, you can repurpose them (cleaning rags, etc.), or you can compost them and truly give them back to nature.
+When you are done using the items like clothing, you can repurpose them (cleaning rags, etc.), or you can compost them and honestly give them back to nature.

 How to Find Reclaimed Materials for Fashion

 You can find textiles in a multitude of places.
 Thrift stores are a treasure trove for finding the right kind of fabric or clothing item to repurpose.
-Even bed linen, tablecloths, and other large pieces of household fabrics can be reused and transformed into beautiful clothing.
+Even bed linen, tablecloths, and other large household fabrics can be reused and transformed into beautiful clothing.

 Overall Benefits of Rewilding for Mind, Body, and Spirit